 What kind of soy is safe?

-To order The Non-Dairy Formulary on amazon or directly from the author, please visit the website, The Gentle Chef.
-For cooking support with the recipes in the Non-Dairy Formulary and Gentle Chef Cookbook, and for general vegan cooking information and tips, please join The Gentle Chef group discussion forum on facebook.
+To order The Non-Dairy Evolution Cookbook on amazon or directly from the author, please visit the website, The Gentle Chef.
+For cooking support with the recipes in the Non-Dairy Evolution Cookbook and The Gentle Chef Cookbook, and for general vegan cooking information and tips, please join The Gentle Chef group discussion forum on facebook.
 You can also follow the facebook page The Gentle Chef.